 This report is divided into eight parts.
 Part 1 documents progress in global health indicators from 1970 to 2023 to give an indication of potential future trends in mortality decline.
-In part 2, we explore the feasibility of all nations reducing by 50% their probability of premature death (PPD)-ie, the probability of dying before age 70 years under current age-specific mortality rates (panel 1)-by 2050 (which we refer to as 50 by 50).
-An important milestone on the way to this goal would be a 30% reduction in premature mortality by 2035, and we also examine the feasibility of reaching this milestone.
+In part 2, we explore the feasibility of all nations 35 reducing by 50% their probability of premature death (PPD)-ie, the probability of dying before age 70 years under current age-specific mortality rates (panel 1)-by 2050 (which we refer to as 50 by 50).
+An important milestone on the way to this goal would be a also examine the feasibility of reaching this milestone.
 In part 3, we make the case for prioritising the control of a set of 15 health conditions to achieve a 50% reduction by 2050 in PPD.
-In part 4, we propose a modular approach to strengthening health systems to achieve the 50-by-50 goal and we introduce a new tool, modular cost-effectiveness analysis.
+In part 4, we propose a modular approach 5 to strengthening health systems to achieve the 50-by-50 goal and we introduce a new tool, modular costeffectiveness analysis.
 Part 5 explores ways to finance and deliver the interventions targeting the 15 priority conditions to achieve 50 by 50.
-In part 6, we document countries' performances in addressing the COVID-19 pandemic, provide new estimates of the ongoing pandemic risk, and argue that too little is being done to prepare for the next pandemic.
-We next outline the key steps that could be taken to be better prepared for a future pandemic.
-In part 7, we consider the crucial role of intersectoral policies in addressing high-impact social determinants of health, with a focus on smoking, the most important
+In part 6, we document o countries' performances in addressing the COVID-19 pandemic, provide new estimates of the ongoing pandemic risk, and argue that too little is being done to prepare for the next pandemic.
+We next outline the key steps that could be taken to be better prepared for a intersectoral policies in addressing high-impact social determinants of health, with a focus on smoking, the

-(Prof P Jha DPhil); Institute for Advanced Study of the Americas, Leonard M Miller School of Medicine, University of Miami, Miami, FL, USA (Prof F M Knaul PhD).
-World Bank, Washington, DC, USA (C Kurowski MD); Ogata Sadako Research Institute for Peace and Development, Japan International Cooperation Agency, Tokyo, Japan (S Makimoto MSc): WHO Regional Office for the Eastern Mediterranean, Cairo, Egypt (A Alwan MD, A Mataria PhD); Department of Virology, Graduate School of Medicine, Tohoku University, Sendai, lapan (Prof H Oshitani MD): Division of General Internal Medicine, Columbia University Irving Medical Center, New York NY USA (Prof A Pablos-Mendez MD); Nuffield Department of Population Health, Oxford University, Oxford, UK (Prof R Peto FRS); Public Health Foundation of India, New Delhi, India (Prof S Reddy DM): Department of Economics, American University of Beirut, Beirut, Lebanon (N Salti PhD): Results for Development, Washington, DC, USA (H Saxenian PhD); Department of Surgery, Lagos University Teaching Hospital, Lagos, Nigeria (J Seyi-Olajide MBBS); Agence Francaise de Développement, Paris, France (A Soucat PhD)
+Bank, Washington, DC, USA (C Kurowski MD); Ogata Sadako Research Institute for Peace and Development, Japan International Cooperation Agency, Tokyo, Japan (S Makimoto MSc); WHO Regional Office for the Eastern Mediterranean, Cairo, Egypt (A Alwan MD A Mataria PhD).
+Department of Virology, Graduate School of Medicine, Tohoku University, Sendai lapan (Prof H Oshitani MD): Division of General Internal Medicine, Columbia University Irving Medical Center.
+New York, NY, USA (Prof A Pablos-Mendez MD); Nuffield Department of Population Health, Oxford University, Oxford, UK (Prof R Peto FRS); Public Health Foundation of India New Delhi, India (Prof S Reddy DM): Department of Economics, American University of Beirut.
+Beirut, Lebanon (N Salti PhD); Results for Development, Washington, DC, USA (H Saxenian PhD); Department of Surgery, Lagos University Teaching Hospital, Lagos, Nigeria (J Seyi-Olajide MBBS); Agence Française de Développement, Paris, France (A Soucat PhD)

-Correspondence to: Dr Gavin Yamey, Duke Global Health Institute, Duke University, Durham, NC 27708, USA gavin.yamey@duke.edu See Online for appendix
+Correspondence to: Dr Gavin Yamey, Duke Global Health Institute, Duke University Durham, NC 27708, USA gavin.vamev@duke.edu See Online for appendix